Link Search Menu Expand Document

 }); // Defines the PropertyHandler of the Property

-Below is the code on how to define the mappings for a specfic .NET CLR type, use the Type()
+To define mappings for a specific .NET CLR type, use the Type() method:

 FluentMapper